cudmore/homecage/docs/docs/troubleshooting.md

 	libswscale      4.
 2.100 /  4.
 2.100
 	libswresample   2.
 3.100 /  2.
 3.100
 	libpostproc    54.
 1.100 / 54.
 1.100

-Check the version of avprobe which is used to read converted .mp4 files to make sure we get the correct parameters.
-It seems the Jessie version has frames-per-second in avg_frame_rate and the Stretch version has it in r_frame_rate (or maybe the other way around).
-Thus, we are hard coding fps based on user options.
-There is a fear that the call to convert h264 to mp4 could change in the future and we might get fps wrong.
-Please verify your frames-per-second are as expected.

-	avprobe -v

-Raspian Jessie gives

-avprobe version 11.12-6:11.12-1~deb8u1+rpi1, Copyright (c) 2007-2018 the Libav developers built on Feb 21 2018 04:51:45 with gcc 4.9.2 (Raspbian 4.9.2-10+deb8u1)

-Raspian Stetch gives

-ffprobe version 3.2.9-1~deb9u1 Copyright (c) 2007-2017 the FFmpeg developers built with gcc 6.3.0 (Raspbian 6.3.0-18+rpi1) 20170516

 ## Manually converting h264 files to mp4